LunarG/VulkanSamples/API-Samples/Tutorial/markdown/03-init_device.md

 ![1 Queue Families](../images/Device1QueueFamilies.png)

-Since the sample programs are really only interested in drawing simple graphics, they just need to look for the graphics bit:
+For now, assume that the sample programs are really only interested in drawing simple graphics, so they just need to look for the graphics bit:

     bool found = false;
-    for (unsigned int i = 0; i < info.queue_count; i++) {
+    for (unsigned int i = 0; i < info.queue_family_count; i++) {
         if (info.queue_props[i].queueFlags & VK_QUEUE_GRAPHICS_BIT) {
             queue_info.queueFamilyIndex = i;
             found = true;